-www.AlpenTaxi.ch

-CIPRA International Publication "CIPRA Compact - transport and climate change", 2010.
+Mountain Switzerland Wilderness Information platform AlpenTaxi.ch Platform that provides information on local transport companies in remote areas.
+The aim is to ensure the last link between public transport and the mountains for mountaineers. www.AlpenTaxi.ch CIPRA International Publication "CIPRA Compact - transport and climate change", 2010.
 Overview of transport measures that allow adapting to climate change.
 CIPRA Slovenia Brochure "Timetables in the Alps", 2017, 9 th edition.
 Collects public transport timetables relevant for mountaineers in Slovenia.
-Publication "Identification of the status of public transport and measures for sustainable transport in Slovenian municipalities", 2012
+Publication "Identification of the status of public transport and measures for sustainable transport in Slovenian municipalities", 2012 Environment and d transport Transport & Env ironment Publication "Roadmap to climate-friendly land freight and buses in Europe", 2017 policy-makers to answer the key question: Why does rail freight lag behind?

-Environment and transport Transport & Environment Publication "Roadmap to climate-friendly land freight and buses in Europe", 2017 Transport & Environment Creation of a rail freight platform in 2015.
-Aim is to pro- vide a forum for stakeholders in rail, to organise work- shops and to elaborate recommendations for policy-mak- ers to answer the key question: Why does rail freight lag behind?
+Transport & Environment Creation of a rail freight platform in 2015.
+Aim is to provide a forum for stakeholders in rail, to organise workshops and to elaborate recommendations for

 BusAlpin, Switzerland Provides bus connections in tourism-relevant peripheral areas in Switzerland.
-Brochure "Traffic management", 2009, gives recommen- dations for traffic management in tourism-relevant mountain villages.
-Bridging the Gap Online database "365 Transport & Climate" with 365 ex- amples of actions on transport and climate change
+Brochure "Traffic management", 2009, gives recommendations for traffic management in tourism-relevant mountain villages.
+Bridging the Gap Online database "365 Transport & Climate" with 365 examples of actions on transport and climate change